EfuaS/EfuaS/README.md

 ### :woman_technologist: About Me :  I am a Frontend Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> based in Ghana.

-- :telescope: I sometimes work as a Fullstack Engineer due to my experience with PHP and MySQL.
 - :seedling: On a journey to self love andself development.

-- :zap: In my free time, I solve problems on Codewars and watch Japanese Anime.
+- :zap: In my free time, I love to read and watch Anime.

 - :mailbox: Shoot me a mail at:   efuas33@gmail.com
 - 🤔 I’m looking for open roles in Software Development.